Soccer-Club World Cup set for June-July 2025, new Intercontinental Cup in 2024 -FIFA | Sports-Games

 Soccer-Club World Cup set for June-July 2025, new Intercontinental Cup in 2024 -FIFA

+The playoffs will be played on Dec.
+14, 2024, followed by the final on Dec.
+18. "The (Club World Cup) tournament will feature all current confederation premier club competition champions," FIFA President Infantino said.

 "(It) concludes with a final at a neutral venue between the UEFA Champions League winners and the winners of an intercontinental play-off between clubs from the other confederations."
-The Council also decided that Chile will host the Under-20 World Cup in 2025 while Poland will host the Under-20 Women's World Cup in 2026.
+The 2025 edition of the tournament, which will be held every four years, will have eight groups of four with the top two teams from each group going through to the knockout stages -- the same format as the World Cup.

+The current version of the FIFA Club World Cup -- an annual competition with seven teams -- will be discontinued after the tournament now also being hosted by Saudi Arabia.
+The existing format sees the European and South American champions enter the tournament in the semi-final phase while champions from the other confederations come through earlier rounds.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)